https://www.deakin.edu.au/__data/assets/image/0005/1906754/21149_600x475.jpg

 Discover diverse health science careers

 Many prospective students know they’re interested in healthcare careers, but it can be difficult to figure out job opportunities if nursing, medicine and other clinical disciplines aren’t your thing.
 This is where Deakin’s Bachelor of Health Sciences comes in.
-The social science course equips students to work in hundreds – yes, hundreds – of roles in community, population and organisational health.
+The health science course equips students to work in hundreds – yes, hundreds – of roles in community, population and organisational health.

 Double your expertise

-‘Having the opportunity to train in up to three specific discipline areas within their health degree provides our students with a bespoke, multidisciplinary skillset for their future work in health and human services,’ Dr Anderson says.
+‘Having the opportunity to train in up to three specific discipline areas within their health degree provides our students with a bespoke, multidisciplinary skillset for their future work in health and human services,’ Dr Warner says.
+‘Our major pathways have been carefully designed to articulate with current industry priorities so that students can enhance their primary practice area with specialist knowledge that makes them stand out from the crowd.’

 There’s no doubt graduating with a double (or triple) major broadens job prospects and boosts employability.
 A student who combines a major in food studies with a major in health and sustainability will be better equipped to tackle ecological sustainability issues faced by the food industry – a clear asset to any environmentally responsible business.

-In a more traditional social sciences environment, a student who combines a major in health promotion or exercise science with a major in disability and inclusion sets themselves up to be a champion for inclusive practice in their future workplace.
+In a more traditional health sciences environment, a student who combines a major in health promotion or exercise science with a major in disability and inclusion sets themselves up to be a champion for inclusive practice in their future workplace.

 Expand your options in the workforce